pyxtal.db module

 It iterates over structures provided by generator, optimizes them using opt_single, and collects results that have converged (status == True).
 Once the number of results reaches write_freq, it updates the database.

-update_row_topology(StructureType='Auto', overwrite=True, prefix=None, ref_dim=3)[source]
+update_row_topology(StructureType='Auto', overwrite=True, prefix=None, ref_dim=3, timeout=60)[source]

 Parameters:

-• ref_dim (int) – desired dimension
+• ref_dim (int) – Reference dimensionality to compare against.

 vacuum()[source]